Actuaries: Career, Skills, Options, Jobs, and Challenges

 • Analytical skills: Actuaries must be able to analyze complex data and make informed predictions about the likelihood of future events.

-• Communication skills: Actuaries must be able to communicate complex financial concepts and ideas in a clear and concise manner, and they must be able to present their findings to clients and colleagues.
+• Communication skills: Actuaries must communicate complex financial concepts and ideas clearly and concisely and present their findings to clients and colleagues.

-• Problem-solving skills: Actuaries must be able to identify and analyze complex problems, and to develop and implement solutions to manage and mitigate risk.
+• Problem-solving skills: Actuaries must be able to identify and analyze complex problems and to develop and implement solutions to manage and mitigate risk.

 • Attention to detail: Actuaries must be precise and accurate in their work, as they are responsible for analyzing and interpreting complex data and financial concepts.